terra-money/docs/docs/learn/README.md

 # Learn

-Use the following information to familiarize yourself with the Terra protocol and helpful terminology, the vibrant Terra ecosystem, and Terra Station, the official Terra wallet.

-Discover how the Terra protocol works, how to create a wallet on Terra station, and how to stake Luna to earn rewards.
+Discover how the Terra protocol works and learn about validators, staking, and governance.
+Use the Terra Station guides to create a wallet, stake Luna, send coins, and participate in governance.
+Use the glossary to look up helpful terms.

 ```{toctree}
 :hidden: